SLIG 2025 Courses

 D. Joshua Taylor, MA, MLS, FUGA

 D. Joshua Taylor, MA, MLS, FUGABeginning with the colonial period and moving to the 1900s, this course offers an in-depth look at New England research, specifically focusing on advanced methodologies and underused sources.
-Individual sessions will provide a deeper historical and social context for those tracing New England families, providing specific resources for each Connective, Maine, Massachusetts, New Hampshire, Rhode Island, and Vermont.
+Individual sessions will provide a deeper historical and social context for those tracing New England families, providing specific resources for each Connecticut, Maine, Massachusetts, New Hampshire, Rhode Island, and Vermont.

 Other Instructors